soyalejolopez/OfficeDocs-o365seccomp/SecurityCompliance/get-started-with-service-trust-portal.md

 ### Service Trust Portal

-The **Service Trust Portal** link takes you to the STP home page, displays a list of independent audit and assessment reports on Microsoft's Cloud services compliance with data protection standards and regulatory requirements, such as:
+The **Service Trust Portal** link takes you to the STP home page.
+At the top, a list of independent audit and assessment reports on Microsoft's Cloud services is displayed.
+These reports provide information about  Microsoft Cloud services compliance with data protection standards and regulatory requirements, such as:

 - International Organization for Standardization (ISO)